JamesSkemp/words/content/post/review-nightmares-from-the-deep-the-cursed-heart-2012.md

 +++
-title = "Review: Nightmares from the Deep: The Cursed Heart (2012)" summary = "The following is a review of Nightmares from the Deep: The Cursed Heart (2012), available on Steam and for physical purchase." draft = false comments = false date = "2015-09-20T12:14:55-05:00"
+title = "Review: Nightmares from the Deep: The Cursed Heart (2012)" description = "The following is a review of Nightmares from the Deep: The Cursed Heart (2012), available on Steam and for physical purchase." draft = false comments = false date = "2015-09-20T12:14:55-05:00"